angelikatyborska/angelika.me/_posts/2024-11-11-dependencies-vs-dev-dependencies-javascript-apps.md

 **It matters because words have a specific meaning**. _Development_ dependencies are used by _developers_ to _develop_ the app.
 This means build tools are dev dependencies because the _development_ process isn't finished until the app is fully deployed and serving users.

 You will need to carefully consider each dependency when adding it, and you will not gain any automated assurances from this kind of approach.
-You'll have to run `npm install --include=dev` on your build servers (SSG) or deployment servers (SSR).
+You'll have to run `npm install --include=dev` on your build servers (SSG) or deployment servers (SSR), which means that, similarly to the nihilistic approach, you will end up installing your test framework to do a production deployment.

 **Why you might want to choose this approach?** It will help you understand which code runs on the users' computers or your deployment server, and which code only ever runs on the developers' machines or build servers.
 You can use this split to decide which dependencies need more attention: more thorough security reviews, more frequent updates, and so on.